 - Exits – operation or exit obstruction industry leader

 If you are already equipped with EBS or are thinking of acquiring the equipment and you would like to try out the various systems on offer, then our training will give you the confidence and knowledge you need to use the systems safely.
 It will also allow you to make an informed decision before you buy.
 Our EBS course can be run by itself or concurrently with an AUES/HUET course.
 (Please note: If you want to undertake an EBS course by itself, you must be familiar with AUES/HUET procedures i.e. you must have completed a AUES/HUET course at some time in the past.)

-We use the Survival Egress Air (SEA) systems – left – (which is used by the ADF, US Navy, US Marine Corps and US Coast Guard).
+We use the Survival Egress Air (SEA) systems (which is used by the ADF, US Navy, US Marine Corps and US Coast Guard).
 The SEA is an excellent life saving device and is considered a 3rd generation emergency breathing system.
-The benefit of the SEA LV2 is the lower volume of water to clear and the general ease of use.
-Also, the mouthpiece can be fitted in six different angled positions making it easier to configure for everyone.
+The benefit of the SEA is the lower volume of water to clear and the general ease of use.
+Also, the mouthpiece is easier to use and less restrictive.

 “Use our equipment to master the skills and provide you with the knowledge you need to go shopping for your own systems”